Greetings friends my name is Zeke. I’m a storyteller and cartoonist from El Paso, TX.

 I represent myself for all these fun activities:

-*LIMITED AVAILABILITY* - Currently my availability for new freelance projects is closed until September 2024.
-If you’re working on a project with a deadline in Winter 2024 or after please contact me.
+*LIMITED AVAILABILITY* - Currently my availability for new freelance projects is closed until March 2025.
+If you’re working on a project with a deadline in Fall 2025 or after please contact me.

 BOOK BIO